build2-packaging/tinyobjloader/README.md

     location: https://pkg.cppget.org/1/beta
     # trust: ...

-If the stable section of `cppget.org` is not an option then add this Git repository itself instead as a prerequisite.
+If the beta section of `cppget.org` is not an option then add this Git repository itself instead as a prerequisite.

     :
     role: prerequisite